yaboli/nlp-playground/README.md

-# nlp-playground
+# NLP Playground
- Collection of NLP models
+This repository contains a list of NLP neural network models implemented in Tensorflow 2.0 & Keras.